NischalDhakal1409/Python/README.md

 ```
 ## While loop
 ## For Loop
+## Arrays in Python
+Python doesn't have in-built feature for the arrays.
+However lists are used as arrays in python.
+For reference you can view ## List
 ## Math in Python
 In Python, we have built-in math functions, including math module that allows us to perform mathematical tasks on numbers.